-CSC 6540 - Development, Assessment, & Implementation of Information Security policies.
+CSC 6540 - Development, Assessment, & Implementation of Information Security

+Credits, 3 sem. hrs.
+Prerequisite(s): CSC 435 or 5435 A study of the development, assessment, and implementation of information security policies.
 Topics include: laws, domains of IT responsibility, framework approaches, user domain policies, incident response team policies, compliance, auditing standards and frameworks, responsibilities and liability of IT auditors.
 The students will develop, assess, and implement an information security policy and perform an IT infrastructure audit.